adelevie/iron_response/README.md

 end
 ```

-To run this worker, create at the top-level of `foo` fileds called `configuration.rb` and `enqueue.rb`:
+To run this worker, create at the top-level of `foo` files called `configuration.rb` and `enqueue.rb`:

 `configuration.rb`:
 ```ruby